Swagman: History

 Before motor transport became common, the Australian wool industry was heavily dependent on itinerant shearers who carried their swags from farm to farm (called properties or "stations" in Australia), but would not in general have taken kindly to being called "swagmen".
-Outside of the shearing season their existence was frugal, and this possibly explains the tradition (of past years) of sheep stations in particular providing enough food to last until the next station even when no work was available.
-Some were especially noted for their hospitality, such as Canowie Station in South Australia which around 1903 provided over 2,000 sundowners each year with their customary two meals and a bed.
+Outside of the shearing season their existence was frugal, and this possibly explains the past tradition of sheep stations in particular providing enough food to last until the next station even when no work was available.
+Some were especially noted for their hospitality, such as Canowie Station in South Australia, which around 1903 provided over 2,000 sundowners each year with their customary two meals and a bed.

-A romanticised figure, the swagman is famously referred to in the song "Waltzing Matilda", by Banjo Paterson, which tells of a swagman who turns to stealing a sheep from the local squatter.
+A romanticised figure, the swagman is famously referred to in the song "Waltzing Matilda", by Banjo Paterson, which tells of a swagman who steals a sheep from the local squatter.

 The economic depressions of the 1860s and 1890s saw an increase in these itinerant workers.
 During these periods it was seen as 'mobilising the workforce'.
 At one point it was rumoured that a "Matilda Waltzers' Union" had been formed to give representation to swagmen at the Federation of Australia in 1901.

 During the early years of the 1900s, the introduction of the pension and the dole reduced the numbers of swagmen to those who preferred the free lifestyle.
 During World War I many were called up for duty and fought at Gallipoli as ANZACs.
 The song "And The Band Played Waltzing Matilda" tells the story of a swagman who fought at Gallipoli.

-The numbers of swagmen have declined over the 20th century, but still rising in times of economic depression.
+The numbers of swagmen have declined over the 20th century, but still rise in times of economic depression.
 Swagmen remain a romantic icon of Australian history and folklore.

 Swags are still heavily used, particularly in Australia, by overlanders and campers.
 There are still a large number of manufacturers actively making both standard and custom-design swags.